ESME String Camp 2022

 Refer-A-Friend Discount Program

-The ESME Virtual String Camp now offers a discount off your tuition every time a friend you refer to the camp signs up!
+The ESME String Camp now offers a discount off your tuition every time a friend you refer to the camp signs up!
 Here's how it works:

 Step 1.
 Invite your fellow string and piano student friend(s) to enroll in the camp.